itisalvinn/Sec-Prep/Notes/General_Terms.md

 - e.g. at airports, one can see everything on a work laptop screen when walking by
 - important to control your input (aware of surroundings)
 - use privacy filters

+**Software Diversity** - Use alternative compiler paths that would result in a different binary each time
+- each compiled application is a little different but functionaly the same
+- e.g. Windows 10 exploit affects all Windows 10 users if every copy is the same; using different binary ensures it will only affect a fraction of the users

 **Spam** - unsolicited messages (from email, forums, sms etc.)
 - too good to be true etc. etc.